- RI Division of Planning

 Assets to Sea Level Rise

-The first sea level rise project completed by the Statewide Planning Program was “Technical Paper 164: Vulnerability of Transportation Assets to Sea Level Rise,” which was completed in 2014.
-Utilizing cutting-edge data from the National Oceanic and Atmospheric Administration, combined with analysis techniques developed at URI and in-house, staff members from the Statewide Planning Program examined where the state’s transportation infrastructure might be exposed to sea level rise, and devised a technique for assessing the vulnerability of those assets.
+The first sea level rise project completed by the Division of Statewide Planning was “Technical Paper 164: Vulnerability of Transportation Assets to Sea Level Rise,” which was completed in 2014.
+Utilizing cutting-edge data from the National Oceanic and Atmospheric Administration, combined with analysis techniques developed at URI and in-house, staff members from the Division of Statewide Planning examined where the state’s transportation infrastructure might be exposed to sea level rise, and devised a technique for assessing the vulnerability of those assets.
 Using a GIS-based methodology, the study analyzes the transportation assets potentially exposed under 1, 3, and 5 feet of sea level rise.
 Technical Paper 164 remains a useful resource in providing an overall understanding of key transportation system exposures, a key data point for state agencies.

 Vulnerability of Municipal Transportation